-They can be enjoyed as a tropical cold treat in the summer or as a snowy and healthy Christmas treat to keep you away from store-bought sugar-laden truffles — plus, our Bounty bliss balls are ridiculously easy to make.
+They can be enjoyed as a tropical cold treat in the summer or as a snowy and healthy Christmas treat (great edible gift idea, by the way) to keep you away from store-bought sugar-laden truffles — plus, our Bounty bliss balls are ridiculously easy to make.

 - Easy 4-ingredient recipe